EQUULEUS

-EQUULEUS (EQUilibriUm Lunar-Earth point 6U Spacecraft) is a nanosatellite of the 6U CubeSat format that will measure the distribution of plasma that surrounds the Earth (plasmasphere) to help scientists understand the radiation environment in that region.
-It will also demonstrate low-thrust trajectory control techniques, such as multiple lunar flybys, within the Earth-Moon region using water steam as propellant.
+EQUULEUS (EQUilibriUm Lunar-Earth point 6U Spacecraft) was a nanosatellite of the 6U CubeSat format that measured the distribution of plasma that surrounds the Earth (plasmasphere) to help scientists understand the radiation environment in that region.
+It also demonstrated low-thrust trajectory control techniques, such as multiple lunar flybys, within the Earth-Moon region using water steam as propellant.
 The spacecraft was designed and developed jointly by the Japan Aerospace Exploration Agency (JAXA) and the University of Tokyo.

 EQUULEUS was one of ten CubeSats launched with the Artemis 1 mission into a heliocentric orbit in cislunar space on the maiden flight of the Space Launch System that took place on 16 November 2022.
-On 17 November 2022, Japan Aerospace Exploration Agency (JAXA) reported that EQUULEUS separated successfully on 16 November 2022 and was confirmed to be operating normally on 16 November 2022 at 13:50 UTC.
+On 17 November 2022, Japan Aerospace Exploration Agency (JAXA) reported that EQUULEUS separated successfully on 16 November 2022 and was confirmed to be operating normally on 16 November 2022 at 13:50 UTC and it operated until 18 May 2023.
+EQUULEUS also filmed the comet C/2022 E3 (ZTF) in February 2023.

 Overview

 Mapping the plasmasphere around Earth may provide important insight for protecting both humans and electronics from radiation damage during long space journeys.
 It will also demonstrate low-thrust trajectory control techniques, such as multiple lunar flybys, within the Earth-Moon Lagrange points (EML).
 The mission will demonstrate that departing from EML can transfer to various orbits, such as Earth orbits, Moon orbits, and interplanetary orbits, with a tiny amount of orbital control.
 EQUULEUS features 2 deployable solar panels, and lithium batteries.

-The mission will be monitored from the Japanese deep space antenna (64-meter antenna and 34-meter antenna) with support from the DSN (Deep Space Network) of Jet Propulsion Laboratory (JPL).
+The mission was monitored from the Japanese deep space antenna (64-meter antenna and 34-meter antenna) with support from the DSN (Deep Space Network) of Jet Propulsion Laboratory (JPL).
 The principal investigator is Professor Hashimoto at the Japan Aerospace Exploration Agency (JAXA).
 The mission is named after the 'little horse' constellation Equuleus.

 Propulsion

 The propulsion system, called AQUARIUS, employs 8 water thrusters also used for attitude control (orientation) and momentum management.
-The spacecraft will carry 1.2 kg of water, and the complete propulsion system will occupy about 2.5 units out of the 6 units total spacecraft volume.
-The waste heat from the communication components is reused to assist in the heating of water vapor, which is heated to 100 C at the pre-heater.
+The spacecraft carries 1.2 kg of water, and the complete propulsion system occupied about 2.5 units out of the 6 units total spacecraft volume.
+The waste heat from the communication components is reused to assist the pre-heater in the water vapor production system.
+The water is heated to 100 C at the pre-heater.
 The AQUARIUS' water thrusters produce a total of 4.0 mN, a specific impulse (Isp) of 70 seconds, and consumes about 20 watts power.
-Before its flight on EQUULEUS, AQUARIUS will be first tested on the 2019 AQT-D CubeSat.
+Before its flight on EQUULEUS, AQUARIUS was first tested on the 2019 AQT-D CubeSat.